We may earn money or products from the companies mentioned in this post.

-This is the fourth in a series which introduces and describes the various dive services and sites for worldwide liveaboard dive safaris.
-This one will focus on the Galapagos Islands, a unique and extremely popular world class area to dive.
+This is the fourth in a series that introduces and describes the various dive services and sites for worldwide liveaboard dive safaris.
+This one will focus on the Galapagos Islands, a unique and extremely popular world-class area to dive.

 In addition to this series on liveaboards, the best worldwide dive resort locations and services are reviewed in their own series.
 To check them out, or others in this series, click on Liveaboards/Resorts on the menu at the top and choose a title from the list.

 Have you been diving on the Galapagos Islands before?
 If so, I’d love to know about your experience.
 What dive shop or liveaboard did you use?
 Which dive spots are the best and what are the conditions there regarding the visibility, current, water temperature, sealife attractions, etc.?
 Please post your response in the comments section at the bottom and we’ll all learn something we can use.

 Some of the most awe-inspiring marine life in the world is found around these 21 volcanic islands.
 Fortunately, the idyllic scene that Darwin originally described is still in excellent condition due to habitation limited to four islands, no commercial fishing and the fact that it is a national park.